Behavioral Intervention/Threat Assessment Team (BIT) 4.602

 - Inspect all student records.

-- Request medical records or an evaluation from the Student Assistance Program or other medical professionals.
+- Request medical records or an evaluation from a community agency that conducts relevant evaluations or other medical professionals.

 - Notify a designated person, identified by a student who has completed and submitted a Student Optional Disclosure of Private Mental Health Form, that a qualified examiner, as defined by the Illinois Student Optional Disclosure of Private Mental Health Act, has made a determination that the student poses a clear, imminent danger to themselves or others.